Common Questions Home Sellers Ask

 Did you have a teacher who said, “There are no stupid questions.”
 Yeah, I had her, too.

 Asking questions is a smart thing to do.
-I love questions from readers.
-Here are some I’ve received lately.
+Here are some I’ve recently been asked.

 Q: Our dining room is cherry red.
 I really like it.
-Do we have to change to color in order to attract a buyer?
+Do we have to change to color to attract a buyer?

 A: Staging is about removing as many obstacles as possible that will prevent a buyer from deciding your home is The One for him.
 You don't "have to" do anything, but you'd be wise to please as many people as possible with your wall colors.

 I doubt that rooms adjoining your dining room have walls as intense as cherry red.
-I’d say, yes, paint your dining room walls a color that will “talk to” surrounding rooms, a color that's the same value, a color anyone have a long term relationship with.
+I’d say, yes, paint your dining room walls a color that will “talk to” surrounding rooms, a color that anyone can have a long-term relationship with.

 Q: I’m staging my house, and we just painted most of the walls.
 I don’t want bare walls, but I don’t want holes when I take the pictures down and move out.
 Do you have any advice?